For the latest about the Greater Cambridge Local Plan scroll down this page.

-Over the thirteen years I have in total recorded 107 bird species, of which 51 have bred.
 These include 18 of the 19 farmland bird indicator species, of which 15 have bred, and 22 red list species of high conservation concern, of which 12 have bred.
 My most recent survey of the area – which you can download below – showed good numbers of grey partridge (right) and corn bunting (below left), as well as skylark, linnet, yellowhammer (below centre) and yellow wagtail (below right).
 Grey partridge declined by 93% between 1970 and 2018 and corn bunting by 89% while yellow wagtail declined by 68%, skylark by 60%, yellowhammer by 56% and linnet by 55%.

 I also survey butterfly and dragonfly populations in the area; the 25 species of butterfly I have recorded include brown argus (below left), clouded yellow, small copper (below centre) and small heath (below right).

-You can download a copy of my report for 2024 here:
+You can download a copy of my report for 2025 here:

 The area I study is currently green belt.
-However the local councils have already released the two fields closest to the Biomedical Campus for development, and one of these (Field 1 on my maps) has already been built on and is no longer suitable for any of the farmland species.
+However the local councils have already released the two fields closest to the Biomedical Campus for development, and one of these (Field 1 on my Nine Wells Map) has already been built on and is no longer suitable for any of the farmland species.
 Planning applications for the second field (Field 2 on my maps) are likely before long and I will post links here.

 Past reports